-- 24 Provision for students with special educational needs is a matter for the school as a whole.
-In addition to the Governing Body, Headteacher and SENCO at President Kennedy School, all members of staff (both teaching and support) have very important day-to-day responsibilities in ensuring an appropriate curriculum for students with additional needs. - 25 To ensure an appropriate provision (and curriculum) for students with additional needs, President Kennedy School operates within the Waves Model of Intervention, which is presented below:
+24 Provision for students with SEND is a matter for the school as a whole.
+In addition to the Governing Body, Headteacher, Assistant Headteacher for Inclusion, College Director for Inclusion and SENDCO at President Kennedy School, all members of staff (both teaching and support) have very important day-to-day responsibilities in ensuring an appropriate curriculum for students with additional needs.

+25 To ensure an appropriate provision (and curriculum) for students with additional needs, President Kennedy School operates within the Waves Model of Intervention, which is presented below: